When did Farmington Hills become a City?

 Garage sale/open house signs are permitted but with the following restrictions:

-These signs may not have a total surface area greater than 5 square feet for a single faced sign; 10 square feet for a double faced sign, and shall not exceed a height of more than 4 feet.
+These signs may not have a total surface area greater than 6 square feet for a single faced and shall not exceed height of more than 4 feet.

-These signs may not be located in the right of way nor on utility poles.
-They may only be located on private property— and then only with the express consent of the owner.
-One sign may be located at each entranceway to, and at each corner within, the neighborhood in which the open house or garage sale is occurring.
-These signs may not be posted more than 1 mile from the property at which the garage sale or open house is taking place.
+These signs may not be located in the right-of-way nor on utility poles.
+They may only be located on private property – and then only with the express consent of the owner.
+One sign may be located at each entranceway to, the neighborhood in which the open house or garage sale is occurring.
+These signs may be 6 square feet, 4 feet in height, for seven days, once per calendar year.

 According to the City’s Zoning Ordinance, you may store recreational equipment at your home under specific conditions.